 Chemainus River Park is a popular destination for anglers.
 The river is home to spring and summer runs of steelhead, as well as a variety of freshwater species.

-For up-to-date information, all anglers should check all current and relevant Freshwater (non-tidal) Fishing Regulations Synopsis and Tidal Water Sport Fishing Regulations, including the appropriate licensing requirements, prior to fishing.
+For up-to-date information, all anglers should check all current and relevant Freshwater (non-tidal) Fishing Regulations Synopsis and Tidal Water Sport Fishing Regulations, prior to fishing.

 Pets and domestic animals must be on a leash and under control all times.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to wildlife issues and the potential for problems with bears.